 As we’ve come to expect from Grazing Shed, everything was cooked really well; it’s worth mentioning that we tried the new shed in St. Mary’s Street and I’m happy to report the quality is just as good as G-shed HQ’s.

-The meat lay the foundation of this burger, sturdy, good textured but not dry, in this burger it serves as a palette to build on and that’s what they do!
+The meat lays the foundation of this burger, sturdy, good textured but not dry, in this burger, it serves as a palette to build on and that’s what they do!

 This burger is meant to melt together; it’s comfort in a bun which was then dipped in the cheese of love.
 The lettuce, which seems random on the list, added a bit of necessary crunch to an unctuous burger, it worked with the bacon to keep the textures interesting through to the last bite.

-The primary flavor though? is cheese and jam, together at last.
-Camembert and cranberry mix the sweet and savory in the best possible way, reminiscent of the berry and turkey; it’s this that sprinkles that bit of Christmas magic beneath the bun.
+The primary flavour though? is cheese and jam, together at last.
+Camembert and cranberry mix the sweet and savoury in the best possible way, reminiscent of the berry and turkey; it’s this that sprinkles that bit of Christmas magic beneath the bun.
 They didn’t skimp on the cheese either, it oozed it, gooed, I did the same.

 My verdict 4.5/5 I really enjoyed the burger, I think you’d need to love the fruit and cheese combo punch to really get on board, and I do…oh so very much.
 Another Christmas cracker from grazing shed I urge you to try it yourself.
 Merry Christmas everyone!